-The basic difference between scalar and vector quantity is that scalar quantity is described completely by its magnitude only while vector quantity is described by magnitude and direction.
+The basic difference between vectors and scalars is that scalar quantity is described completely by its magnitude only while vector quantity is described by magnitude and direction.
 Speed, energy, power are few scalar quantity examples.
-Force, velocity and acceleration are some vector quantity examples.
+Force, velocity, and acceleration are some vector quantity examples.

 Now, we learn in detail about scalar and vector quantities.